|10 year government bond yield||3.51%|

-Stocks are higher this morning on no real news.
-Bonds and MBS are down.
+Stocks are higher this morning after the GDP print.
+Bonds and MBS are up.

 GDP rose 2.9% in the fourth quarter, according to the BEA.
 Consumption rose 2.1%, while investment increased 1.4% and government spending rose 3.7%.
 Inventory build particularly in the natural resource sector was a driver of the increased GDP print.
 Housing services (i.e. home price appreciation and owners equivalent rent) pushed up GDP while actual residential construction was a drag.

 The PCE price index (the Fed’s preferred measure of inflation) rose 3.2% compared to 4.8% in the prior quarter.
 Excluding food and energy, the price index rose 3.9% versus 4.7%.

 The Atlanta Fed’s GDP Now estimate has been out of step with the Street all quarter and I guess the Street was right.
 The housing services component will fade into the background as home price appreciation stagnates.

 New home sales rose 2.3% MOM to a seasonally-adjusted annual pace of 616,000 last month, according to the Census Bureau.
 This is down 26.6% on a year-over-year basis.
 For the year, an estimated 644,000 homes were sold in 2022, which was a 16.4% decline from 2021.
 There were 461,000 homes for sale at the end of December, which represents a 9 month supply.
 Generally speaking 6 months is considered a balanced market, so the builders have inventory to go.
 This makes sense since we have seen a pretty big uptick in the cancellation rate from the builders.
 They will probably have to cut prices or offer incentives to move the merchandise during the Spring Selling Season which begins in the next few weeks.